Braving weak French economy, investors pile into its property

-Investors ploughed 10.7 billion euros (8.49 billion pounds) into French office, retail, logistics and industrial properties in the first half of the year, up 73 percent from the same period last year, real estate adviser CBRE said.
+Investors ploughed 10.7 billion euros ($14.34 billion) into French office, retail, logistics and industrial properties in the first half of the year, up 73 percent from the same period last year, real estate adviser CBRE said.

 Enjoying the best start to the year since 2007, French commercial real estate investment could hit 20 billion euros for 2014 as a whole, the fastest growth of any major European market, it forecast.